-However, not only do we need to keep in mind that recalling events will become impossible, we also need to keep in mind that a parent may tell us that something happened when it was actually dreamed, because people with dementia can become unable to distinguish between dreamed events and real.
-In any case, we need to be careful not to react as if they are purposefully trying to mislead us.
-Our goal on the phone should be to communicate our desire to spend time with them, to express love and caring, not to gather information.
-We shouldn’t expect factual information from someone who is losing memory and rational thought.
+However, not only do we need to keep in mind that the ability to use recall will fade away, we also need to keep in mind that people experiencing dementia sometimes recall dreamed events as being real, because they become unable to distinguish between dreams and reality.
+We should not assume they are purposefully misleading us.
+Rather than focusing on what’s true or factual, it’s better to spend our time on the phone communicating our love and desire to spend time with them.
+We shouldn’t expect verifiable facts from someone who’s losing memory and rational thought.
 What someone with dementia says has happened is possibly true, but not necessarily true.

 Treat a phone call as your chance to brighten your parent’s day.
 When he becomes unable to recall his own experiences, use your calls as a chance to tell him what you’ve been up to the past week.
 Recall and retell a favorite memory from your childhood or your times together that you know are happy times for him, too.

 Most importantly, remember that moods seem to last longer for people who have dementia than for those of us with healthy brains.
 If you take care of providing the stories and anecdotes for your conversation, your loved one will experience companionship and love—and not feel that they have failed at conversation.
 They will retain a sense of being loved that will last long after you hang up.

 Judy Cornish covers mood management in both of her books, Dementia With Dignity: Living Well with Alzheimer’s and Dementia using the DAWN Method and The Dementia Handbook: How to Provide Dementia Care at Home as well as in the DAWN HomeCare Dementia Training for Families online course.